akispan/author_recognition_from_articles/README.md

 ## Pipeline

 After data collection, we manipulated them for better use in our RNN model.
 We built a Long Short Term Memory network (LSTM) witch is capable of learning long-term dependencies.
 We used different hyperparameters and we focused on the numbers of features that are created in the initialization phase.
-We tried the numbers of features to be 40, 50, 60, 70, 80, 90, 100, 150 and after we got the best learning curves we we created a confusion matrx to visualize the results.
+We tried different numbers of features and after we got the best learning curves we we created a confusion matrx to visualize the results.

 ## Authors
 Akis Panagiotou, Dimitris Pappas